 The RSOC will operate under the authority of the IAB, with the IAB retaining final responsibility.
 The IAB will delegate authority and responsibility to the RSOC as appropriate and as RSOC and RSE relationships evolve.
 The RSOC will include people who are not current IAB members.
-Currently, this is aligned with the IAB Program structure.
-The IAB will designate the membership of the RSOC with the goals of preserving effective stability, keeping it small enough to be effective, but large enough to provide general Internet Community expertise, specific IETF expertise, Publication expertise, and stream expertise.
-Members serve at the pleasure of the IAB and are expected to bring a balance between short and long term perspective.
-Specific input about, and recommendations of, members will be sought from the streams, the IASA, and the RSE.
+Currently, this is aligned with the IAB program structure.
+The IAB will designate the membership of the RSOC with the following goals: preserving effective stability; keeping it small enough to be effective, and keeping it large enough to provide general Internet community expertise, specific IETF expertise, publication expertise, and stream expertise.
+Members serve at the pleasure of the IAB and are expected to bring a balance between short- and long-term perspectives.
+Specific input about, and recommendations of, members will be sought from the streams, the LLC, and the RSE.

 In addition to the members from outside of the IAB appointed to the RSOC, IAB members may participate as full members of the RSOC.
 Under most circumstances, there will be a specific individual IAB member appointed by the IAB as the program lead, who will be a full member of the RSOC.
-This member's role is distinct from any RSOC internal organizational roles, such as the RSOC choosing to appoint a chair from among its members.
+This member's role is distinct from any RSOC-internal organizational roles, such as would be created by the RSOC choosing to appoint a chair from among its members.
 Other IAB members may choose to be full members of the RSOC, with the consent of the IAB.
 This consent is primarily concerned with avoiding overpopulating the RSOC and providing it with relatively stable membership, which will work best if it is not too large a committee.

-The IAOC will appoint an individual to serve as its Liaison to the RSOC.
-The RSE and the IAOC Liaison will serve as non-voting exofficio members of the RSOC.
+The LLC will appoint an individual to serve as its liaison to the RSOC.
+The RSE and the LLC Liaison will serve as non-voting ex officio members of the RSOC.
 Either or both can be excluded from its discussions if necessary.